cea-hpc/clustershell/doc/sphinx/install.rst

 Distribution
 ------------

-ClusterShell is an open-source project distributed under the CeCILL-C flavor of the `CeCILL license family`_, which is in conformance with the French law and fully compatible with the GNU LGPL (Lesser GPL) license, which means that many possibilities are offered to the end user.
-Also, as a software library, ClusterShell has to remain easily available to everyone.
-Hopefully, packages are currently maintained in Fedora Linux, RHEL (through EPEL repositories), Debian and Arch Linux.
+ClusterShell is an open-source project distributed under the GNU Lesser General Public License version or later (`LGPL v2.1+`_), which means that many possibilities are offered to the end user.
+Also, as a software library, ClusterShell should remain easily available to everyone.
+Hopefully, packages are currently available for Fedora Linux, RHEL (through EPEL repositories), Debian and Arch Linux.

 Fedora
 ^^^^^^